Doppler-nopeusmittari/Nopeusmittari/README.md

 * **Accurate Speed Detection:** Measures target speeds ranging from 50 km/h to 200 km/h.
 * **Real-time Data:** Streams speed data instantly via Bluetooth Low Energy (NimBLE).
 * **Wireless Web UI:** A browser-based interface that connects directly to the ESP32.
-* **Cloud Logging:** Automatically saves measured speeds and timestamps to a Firebase Database for tracking and analysis.
+* **Cloud Logging:** The Web UI saves measured speeds and timestamps to a Firebase Database for tracking and analysis.
 * **Custom Hardware:** PCB designed for integrated ESP32-S3, HB100 sensor, and signal amplification.

 ## Hardware & Circuit